JoelTQX/1015-Mini-Project/README.md

 ## Overview

-This notebook explores the classification of individuals as autistic or non-autistic based on various features.
+This repository explores the classification of individuals as autistic or non-autistic based on various features.
 The dataset used in this analysis contains demographic and behavioral features of individuals, and an Artificial Neural Network (ANN) is trained to predict whether an individual is autistic or not.

 ## Dataset

-The dataset used in this notebook is sourced from [INSERT DATASET SOURCE] and contains [INSERT NUMBER OF SAMPLES] samples with [INSERT NUMBER OF FEATURES] features.
+The dataset used in this notebook is sourced from https://www.kaggle.com/datasets/andrewmvd/autism-screening-on-adults/data?select=autism_screening.csv and contains 704 samples with 21 features.
 The features include demographic information, such as age and gender, as well as behavioral features related to autism spectrum disorder.

 ## Problem Definition
 How are other factors aside from ASD detection tests relevant in predicting autism?